 - Does your home feel peaceful or chaotic?
 Is your home a source of comfort or does it feel out of control?

 - What’s your favourite thing about your home?
 List another 5 things about your home you are grateful for.

 - What’s one (realistic) thing you wish was different about your home?
 Come up with a (realistic) plan for changing it.

 I’ve created a beautiful free printable that you can print and tuck into your journal for daily reference and reflection.
-It comes with the printable from the first 30 journal prompts for moms that I wrote. 🙂

 I hope these prompts really help you learn a little more about yourself and what you want out of life.
 We all deserve happiness and for our dreams to come true!